Ventrosky/game-projects/README.md

 ## connect4

-Connect4 implementation in JavaScript using minimax alghoritm and the Phaser.iframework.
+Connect4 implementation in JavaScript using minimax alghoritm and the Phaser.js framework.
 Some of the graphic assets I have used are made available by Kenney.nl under public domain license.
 * link: https://ventrosky.github.io/connect4/index.html

 ## dachschound